|Climate Bonds Standard V2.1|

 The previous Version 2.1, can be downloaded from the menu on the right.

-Please contact our Head of Certification, Matteo Bigoni, if you would like to find out more about Certifying debt instruments.
+Please contact our Certification Team if you would like to find out more about certifying debt instruments.

 The structural changes clarify the alignment with the GBP 2018 structure and also includes smaller changes to the actual requirements of the Standard regarding characteristics of green bonds and assets, to establish international consistency in the green label.